 Lots of low cost isn’t always low cost

 There are lots of low-cost airlines now flying between European cities and Tel Aviv.
 These airlines often offer incredible fares, however it is also important to note that the low-cost carriers are not always cheaper than the regular scheduled airlines so be sure to check.
+Additionally, low-cost airlines often charge more money for bags which can change the price, it is always best to check the price including baggage and check in fees.

 From Europe, the benefit of an indirect flight is often more marginal than from North America, especially if you book far in advance.
 Closer to the date, however, as fares have increased, there can be massive savings to be had, although these can still result in you paying the same, or more, than you would if you had booked earlier on a direct flight.